heseltime/heseltime.github.io/pages/rDai.md

 ### 5 mins

+- NLP Group Decisions **Timeline**?
+Helps me balance progress in other applications.
 - Comp.
-X PhD Program and Applications, and if this can be shared: **how many applications to the NLP group were there?
+X PhD Program/NLP Group Applications, and if this can be shared: **how many applications to the NLP group were there?
 How many applicants were shortlisted for interview?**
 - (Future growth anticipation: **will there be positions next year?**)
 - Collaboration plans: **Overlap/ideas for collaboration within IT:U, with other groups?
 Ideas/anything concrete for collaboration with JKU, or industry in Linz?** ("Looking at you, NXAI")